 Symptoms of Diabetes Mellitus Type 1

-As a rule, young patients suffer from type 1 diabetes.
-Therefore, this form of diabetes was formerly known as juvenile diabetes.
+The type 1 diabetes is common in children and young adults; therefore, this form of diabetes was formerly known as juvenile diabetes.
 In rare cases, type 1 diabetes occurs in adulthood.
 That is why such a name as LADA diabetes (latent autoimmune diabetes in the adult) exists.

-An autoimmune reaction leads to the destruction of beta cells of the islets of Langerhans in the pancreas, which are responsible for the production of insulin.
-Only when 80–90 % of beta cells are destroyed, the first symptoms of type 1 diabetes can be identified.
+The pathophysiology of type 1 DM is an autoimmune reaction that leads to the destruction of beta cells of the islets of Langerhans in the pancreas, which are responsible for the production of insulin.
+When 80–90 % of beta cells are destroyed, then only the first symptoms of type 1 diabetes can be identified.
 Stressful situations can accelerate the onset of the disease which was not acute before.

-However, glucose may be absorbed by kidneys only with enough liquid.
-Therefore, patients often suffer from excessive thirst.
-At the same time, the urine production increases and leads to frequent miction.
-Also, enuresis occurs at this stage.
-Especially children suffer from it, and it must be understood as a warning sign for diabetes.
-Since glucose cannot be processed as an energy supplier, the body relies on the energy reserves of the fatty tissues, which leads to significant weight loss.
+Glucose, being a solvent, when excreted by the kidneys, takes free water with itself.
+Therefore, these patients suffer from frequent urination (polyuria) and excessive thirst.
+In young children, this may lead to enuresis, and it must be understood as a warning sign for diabetes.
+Since glucose cannot enter into cells and be processed as an energy supplier, the body relies on the energy reserves of the fatty tissues, which leads to significant weight loss.

 Symptoms of Diabetes Mellitus Type 2